teadotjay/TclAI/README.md

 6. If the response contains Tcl code, Click "Run Tcl Code" to run it directly in your application
    - The result will be returned in chat

-## TODO
+## Limitations
-Currently the code enters a `vwait` loop indefinitely, so you will have to terminate the appliation manually.
+- The Tcl caller enters a `vwait` loop indefinitely, so you will have to terminate the appliation manually.
 Since all Tcl applications are different, you'll need to modify this based on the application's UI and your interactivity needs.
+- The Tcl code and output are passed directly in the chat message history, rather than being encapsulated in a tool call.
+This ensures compatibility with a wider range of models, but you may prefer (and your model may work better with) a tool call structure.
+- Owing to the limitation above, if the model suggests two sections of Tcl code in a single chat message, only the first will be executed on clicking Run Tcl Code.